ros-controls/roadmap/design_drafts/hardware_status.md

 This proposal is an attempt at a standardized way for hardware components in `ros2_control` to report their status.

-Right now, if you're writing a hardware interface, how you report things like health, errors, or connectivity is pretty much up to you.
+Right now, if you're writing a hardware component, how you report things like health, errors, or connectivity is pretty much up to you.
 This usually means everyone rolls their own custom messages.
 While that works for a single project, it makes it really tough to build generic, reusable tools on top of `ros2_control` (and even internally!).
 This proposal is a first-pass attempt at defining a generic `HardwareStatus` message.
 The main goal is to find a good balance between a structured, predictable format that tools can rely on, and the flexibility needed to report all the weird, wonderful, and specific details of different hardware.

 This is very much a draft to get the conversation started, not a final solution!